cmnhospitals/az-keyvault-php/README.md

 *Note:* `KeyUtil` supports RSA and EC keys

 ## App Service Setup
 In order for caching to work the APCU extension needs to be installed on the app service.
-The `setup.sh.template` file contains all the logic to set APCU up.
-Add `setup.sh.template` to `/home/site/wwwroot` on the app service.
-If the App Service uses > PHP 8 then uncomment the nginx line in `setup.sh.template` and point it towards the necessary nginx conf and rename the file to `setup.sh`.
-If the app service is running < PHP 8 then simply rename the file to `setup.sh`.
+The `startup.sh.template` file contains all the logic to set APCU up.
+Add `startup.sh.template` to `/home/site/wwwroot` on the app service.
+If the App Service uses > PHP 8 then uncomment the nginx line in `startup.sh.template` and point it towards the necessary nginx conf and rename the file to `startup.sh`.
+If the app service is running < PHP 8 then simply rename the file to `startup.sh`.

 Navigate to the `Configuration` blade for the app service in the Azure Portal.
-Add `PHP_INI_SCAN_DIR = /usr/local/etc/php/conf.d:/home/site/ini` in the `Application setting` tab and `/home/site/wwwroot/setup.sh` to the `Startup Command` in the `General settings` tab.
+Add `PHP_INI_SCAN_DIR = /usr/local/etc/php/conf.d:/home/site/ini` in the `Application setting` tab and `/home/site/wwwroot/startup.sh` to the `Startup Command` in the `General settings` tab.

 This will install APCU and allow PHP to discover and use it.